Wind speed inference from environmental flow-structure interactions: Experimental Methods

 \subsection{Cantilevered Cylinder Deformation Measurements}

 A first set of experiments studied deflections of flexible cylinders with circular cross-section.
 These canonical structures contrast with more complex tree geometries studied subsequently.
 Experiments were carried out in a 2.06 m $\times$ 1.97 m cross-section open-circuit wind tunnel (more details can be found in \citet{Brownstein2019AerodynamicallyFlow}).
+Mean flow speeds were measured using a factory-calibrated anemometer (Dwyer Series 641RM Air Velocity Transmitter) with a digital readout.
+The anemometer was accurate to $3\%$ of full scale, where full scale was set to 15 ms$^{-1}$.
 Each test cylinder was rigidly mounted to the ceiling of the tunnel, and subjected to three mean flow speeds ($U=$ [4.5, 5.6, 6.6] $\pm$ 0.5 ms$^{-1}$).
-Mean flow speeds were measured using a factory-calibrated anemometer (Dwyer Series 641RM Air Velocity Transmitter) with a digital readout.
 The maximum blockage ratio in the wind tunnel based on the projected area of the test cylinder and mounting apparatus was $4.0\%$.
 A schematic of the setup is shown in figure \ref{fig:cylinder_setup}.